- 1. Fundraising For Uninsured Expenses

 2.7.
 Different Needz Foundation

-The Different Needz Foundation has a mission to provide special needs individuals, families and organizations that support them with money to purchase medical equipment, therapy devices, adaptive toys and/or services.
+The Different Needz Foundation has a mission to provide support for individuals living with developmental disabilities, families and organizations that support them with money to purchase medical equipment, therapy devices, adaptive toys and/or services.

 2.8.
 The Dream2Walk Foundation